braedeningersoll/haab_movies/source/about/about.rst

 HAAB Movies got its start from our founders (Angela Dolecheck, Holly Tran, Addy Brewer, & Braeden Ingersoll) in their undergraduate program as an assignment for a course final.
-Though originally tasked with simply creating a website for a topic they believed they could speak abundtly over, these small beginnings lead to the creation of our business!
+Though originally tasked with simply creating a website for a topic they believed they could speak abundantly over, these small beginnings lead to the creation of our business!